Gleyber Torres Player Props: Yankees vs. Orioles

 Gleyber Torres At The Plate

-- Among the qualified hitters in MLB action, he ranks 11th in batting average, seventh in on-base percentage, and 12th in slugging.
+- He ranks seventh in batting average, fourth in on base percentage, and 14th in slugging among the qualifying hitters in baseball.

-- Torres enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .438 with one homer.
+- Torres enters this game on a five-game hitting streak.
+In his last outings, he's hitting .533 with one homer.

-- In five of six games this season (83.3%), Torres has reached base safely via hit, and that includes multiple hits twice.
+- Torres has gotten a hit in six of seven games this year (85.7%), with multiple hits twice.

-- In six games played this year, he has hit a homer in two of them.
+- He has hit a long ball in two of seven games played this year, and in 6.9% of his plate appearances.

-- Torres has an RBI in three of six games this year, with multiple RBI in three of them.
+- Torres has picked up an RBI in 42.9% of his games this year, with two or more RBI in 42.9% of his games.

-- He has scored in three of six games (50.0%), including multiple runs twice.
+- He has scored in four of seven games (57.1%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.